annadutko/UdacityProgect/README.md

 1.5 - Write short description of functional abilities of API.

+1.6 - Give an example of using API by wrapping programme.

 1.7 - Write suggestion for making research baced on API.